kelsiebesingeryeh/face-it/README.md

 ## Features

 To view please:
-- This app is still in development
+- This app has yet to be deployed
-- Check back again.
+- please come back at a later data

 ### Categories:
 - [Home Page](#Home-Page)